Xerez Deportivo FC: History

 In June 2013, Joaquín Morales, chairman of Xerez CD, announced he was going to liquidate the club for economic reasons (the club had been in debt for years).
 A group of fans met and decided to form a new club to replace the old one, and on 28 June the new club, Xerez Deportivo FC, was inaugurated.
 Morales consequently decided to sell Xerez CD to Ricardo García, a businessman who had considered liquidating another city club, Jerez Industrial CF.

 On 17 July 2013, the Salvemos al Xerez (Save Xerez) group held a special session, the Asamblea Xerecista (Assembly of Xerecistas), with club supporters voting to decide the question: "Está usted de acuerdo en que el Xerez Deportivo FC comience a competir en la temporada 2013/14?"
 (Do you agree that Xerez Deportivo FC should play in the 2013–14 season?)
 The vote resulted in a 75.79% majority voting 'yes' (for: 689; against: 201; abstentions: 10), and the new club started to play in the eighth national league.

-With Sixto de la Calle as provisional president in its first season, the club.
-Retrieved 5,865 subscribers, a record for a non-professional club.
+Sixto de la Calle led the team as an interim president during its inaugural season.
+5,865 subscribers were retrieved, setting a record for a non-professional club.
 On 30 December 2013, José Ravelo was elected its new president.
 On 6 April 2014, Deportivo FC was promoted to the seventh national league and won 3–1 against CD Guadiaro.

 In the summer of 2014, the assembly voted to create a futsal and a track team, and the club came to terms with the SD Jerez 93 futsal team and the Club Atletismo Chapín track team to include both as part of Xerez Deportivo FC.

 The following season, the club acquired 4,102 subscribers and was able to attract players from higher categories.
 In early 2015, the board of directors decided to democratize the club and allow all members to attend assemblies and elect the president.
 On 22 February 2015, Xerez Deportivo FC was promoted to the sixth national league and won 6–0 against Espera CF. On 25 May 2015, Carlos Orúe resigned as coach due to disagreements with Pedro Ruiz (responsible for sports affairs) and some of the players.
 He was replaced by Daniel Pendín.